 The first thing that comes to mind after hearing the word ‘bodybuilding’ is lifting heavy weights and every part of the body bearing them to increase muscle mass.
 However, what most of the people neglect or ignore is the aspect of resting peroids between lifting, which is equally beneficial and crucial.[contentblock id=1 img=adsense.png]

-Professional bodybuilders who buy the best products from a reliable online supplement store, also need to give due importance to rest time between the sets as well as the exercises.
+Professional bodybuilders know the importance to rest time between the sets as well as the exercises.
 The lines below give the importance of rest in bodybuilding along with how much it must be.

 The standard rule pertaining to resting period between sets is that whenever a repetition reaches 1-RM the resting period between the sets must also increase.
 In other words, as your strength gain increase, more time shall you give to the muscles to help them recuperate.
 This phenomenon is also referred to as relative training intensity.
 Therefore, the more weight you lift the less repetitions will you need to perform, as a result higher time will be required for the muscles to recuperate.

 Besides the general rule, one needs to understand the nature and requirements of the body as well to find out the right time required by the muscles to recuperate.
 If the standard rule for recovery time be kept in mind, then the following resting period is advised as per the requirements of the body:

 - ATP (Adenosine triphosphate), which are the primary energy source of the body requiring 3-5 minutes to recover.
 As ATP is primarily used in performing short and intense exercises, therefore requiring this much time to rest.